Mzcavanib/MMPBSA-screened/README.md

 # MMPBSA-screened
 Debye-Hückel modification for MMPBSA

-{.pdb} have to be modify in 'step1_preparation.sh' and the groups to be analize in the index.ndx corresponding to the molecule chains.
+Modify in 'step1_preparation.sh' the groups to be analize in the index.ndx corresponding to the molecule chains.